The Problems with Westphalian Nation-State System

 Conclusion

 The US elections 2024 for the President and several smaller races prove extremely consequential for US politics and Global Politics at large.
 Hence, who wins- Donald Trump or Kamala Harris will be much more significant in terms of politics, policy and the larger implications for politics.
-Even global events such as the Israel-Gaza war, the Russia-Ukraine conflict all depend on the result of this election.
+Even global events such as the Israel-Gaza war, and the Russia-Ukraine conflict all depend on the result of this election.

 Note- This article is the author's compilation on the topic which is designed to improve the reader's knowledge on the topic rather than promote or demote a viewpoint.